NVSL/QuadClass-Resources/labs/Manufacturing-The-Board/README.md

 * Gold fingers: no
 * Material: FR4

-A list of their capabilities is here: https://jlcpcb.com/capabilities/Capabilities.
+A list of their capabilities is here: https://www.pcbcart.com/pcb-fab/standard-pcb.html.
 This is what get transcribed into the DRU file.

-Ordering the stencils is the same process, and you con order the board and stencil together at the same time.
-However, if you do this, then JLCPCB will tweak your stencil based on the rest of your design, which is very annoying.
-In particular, they insist on adding solder paste under our IMU.
-This is an abomination.
-This is why you have to generate two different zip files.
+You can order a stencil as well (based on your `.crm` gerber).
+However, I usually order stencils from https://www.oshstencils.com/.
+They are smaller and a little easier to work with.

+We have also had good results with https://jlcpcb.com/.